 Top 5 HSE challenges

-- How do we take a simple approach to making HSE performance available for analysis, determining actions and establishing improvements?
+How do we provide HSE performance data for analysis, determining actions and establishing improvements?

 While improving, how do we continuously ensure ownership on the shopfloor?